swharden/HHSharp/README.md

 ### Simulating the _passive_ component of neurons

-After the 3 gates are modeled in software, we can determine the conductance of voltage-gated Na+ and K+ channels and assume a constant conductance of Kleak channels.
-By combining these 3 channel conductances with the present membrane voltage and equilibrium potential for Na+ and K+ we can calculate the channel currents.
+After the 3 gates are modeled in software, we can determine the conductance of voltage-gated Na⁺ and K⁺ channels and assume a constant conductance of Kleak channels.
+By combining these 3 channel conductances with the present membrane voltage and equilibrium potential for Na⁺ and K⁺ we can calculate the channel currents.
 By summing all channel currents together, we can calculate the total neuron membrane current.
 When combined with cell capacitance (Cm), we can calculate the change in voltage over a small step in time ([HHModel.cs#L76-L83](https://github.com/swharden/HHSharp/blob/7967a0c935bf7734f95562b5fe6263b724ab6582/src/HHSharp/HHModel.cs#L76-L83)).

 With this new voltage in-hand we can start over and calculate the voltage-gated channel gate states which are slightly different now because voltage has changed.
 By iterating this process (typically in 0.01 ms steps) we can simulate the membrane voltage as time passes ([HHModel.cs#L85-L92](https://github.com/swharden/HHSharp/blob/7967a0c935bf7734f95562b5fe6263b724ab6582/src/HHSharp/HHModel.cs#L85-L92)).